splynx/docs/files/en/configuring_tariff_plans/bundle_plans/bundle_plans.md

 ![bundle6.png](bundle6.png)
 ![bundle7.png](bundle7.png)

-It is however, possible to edit each service individually, but if it is part of a bundle it will be indicated in the fashion of the window for the bundle services.
+It is, however, possible to edit each service individually, but if it is part of a bundle it will be indicated in the fashion of the window for the bundle services.

 ![bundle8.png](bundle8.png)